ionic-enterprise/ionic-training-decks/src/assets/data/markdown/ionic-angular/reusable-component.md

 ### Grab the Current Rating

 The first thing we will need to do is get the current rating when we select the tea.
-We need to do this because we cannot just bind directly to `tea.rating` in our view.
-The component modifying that value would directly modify the state, and that is not allowed.
+We _could_ just bind directly to `tea.rating` in our view.
+However, if the service were changed to cache the data, we would be directly mutating the state of our application, and that would be bad form.

-Add a rating to our test tea.
+Add a rating to the test tea in our `TeaDetailsPage` test.

 ```TypeScript
 (tea.get as jasmine.Spy).withArgs(7).and.returnValue(